ILLINOIS

 Capping this period of heady growth, Chicago voters approved a referendum in November, 2012 to launch an MEA, making it by far the largest US city to embrace community choice.
 More than 70% of residential and small commercial customers in ComEd’s service region were enrolled in MEA in late 2013.

-By 2016 many MEA programs were once again able to sign contracts with suppliers that offered a slight price advantage (up to 1 cent/kWh) over utility prices to their customers.
-This stemmed the decline in the number of MEAs, but whether it will lead to a renewed expansion into new communities is an open question.
+By 2016 many MEA programs were once again able to sign contracts with suppliers that offered a slight price advantage (up to 1 cent/kWh) over utility prices to their customers, which stemmed the decline in the number of MEAs.

 FAST FACTS